-3. Ride Comfort And Vehicle Stability
+Ride Comfort and Vehicle Stability

 Proper tire inflation contributes to a comfortable ride.
 Overinflation produces a jarring and uncomfortable ride.
+Both underinflation and overinflation affect the stability of the vehicle and can produce a feeling of sluggish response or over responsiveness in the steering.